tanij/dt-exercises/_instructions_mooc/04-ModCon/45-pid-quiz.md

 >> How do you make a brick wall fly? <<

 [ ] I didn't get it before, I don't get it now.
-[ ]  Brick walls fall, they don't fly.
+[ ] Brick walls stand or fall, they don't fly.
 [ ] By dividing it by a brick wall and multiplying by an airplane.
 [x] By dividing it by exactly the same brick wall and multiplying by an airplane.